kyma-project/kyma/docs/03-tutorials/00-service-management/smgt-01-deploy-service.md

 ## Steps

 >**NOTE:** For the BTP service operator to work, you must [disable Istio sidecar proxy injection](https://kyma-project.io/docs/kyma/latest/04-operation-guides/operations/smsh-01-istio-disable-sidecar-injection#documentation-content) which is enabled on the Kyma clusters by default.
-The commands in this tutorial already mark the created Namespaces with the **istio-injection=disabled** flag, so you don't have to do this manually.
+The commands in this tutorial already mark the created Namespaces with the `istio-injection=disabled` flag, so you don't have to do this manually.

-1. Create a Namespace and install [cert-manager](https://cert-manager.io/docs/) on it.
-Cert-manager is required for SAP BTP operator.
+1. Create a Namespace and install [cert-manager](https://cert-manager.io/docs/) in it.
+The SAP BTP operator requires cert-manager to work properly.
 You can skip this step if you have cert-manager already installed.
 Run:

-    ```
+    ```bash
     kubectl create ns cert-manager
     kubectl label namespace cert-manager istio-injection=disabled
     kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.7.1/cert-manager.yaml